vctrop/embedded_line_manager/README.md

-# embedded_queue_manager
+# embedded_line_manager
-A queue manager embedded in an Atmel SAM R21 microontroller
+A line manager embedded in an Atmel SAM R21 microontroller